-- (a) The Commission shall deny continuing education credit claimed by a broker or reported by a course sponsor for a broker, and shall withdraw continuing education credit previously awarded by the Commission to a broker upon finding that the broker: - (1) or course sponsor provided incorrect or incom-
+(a) The Commission shall deny continuing education credit claimed by a broker or reported by an education provider for a broker, and shall withdraw continuing education credit previously awarded by the Commission to a broker upon finding that the broker:

-- plete information to the Commission concerning continuing education completed by the broker; - (2) failed to comply with the attendance requirement established by Rule .1705 of this Section; or - (3) was mistakenly awarded continuing education credit due to an administrative error. - (b) If an administrative error or an incorrect report by a course sponsor results in the denial or withdrawal of continuing education credit for a broker, the Commission shall, upon the written request of the broker, grant the broker an extension of time to satisfy the continuing education requirement. - (c) A broker who obtains or attempts to obtain continuing education credit through misrepresentation of fact, dishonesty, or other improper conduct shall be subject to disciplinary action pursuant to G.S.
+or education provider provided incorrect or incomplete information to the Commission concerning continuing education completed by the broker; failed to comply with the attendance requirement established by Rule .1705 of this Section; or

+(3) was mistakenly awarded continuing education credit due to an administrative error.

+(b) If an administrative error or an incorrect report by an education provider results in the denial or withdrawal of continuing education credit for a broker, the Commission shall, upon the written request of the broker, grant the broker an extension of time to satisfy the continuing education requirement.

+(c) A broker who obtains or attempts to obtain continuing education credit through misrepresentation of fact, dishonesty, or other improper conduct shall be subject to disciplinary action pursuant to G.S.
 93A-6.